-• Growing drugs (such as cannabis) carries a penalty of up to seven years in prison.
+- Growing drugs (such as cannabis) carries a penalty of up to seven years in prison. - However, it is more common to see a fine or community service if you are only growing cannabis for personal use.

 Possession of drug paraphernalia